Mormon Mesa: Mormon Mesa Area of Critical Environmental Concern

-The 149000 acres Mormon Mesa Desert Tortoise Area of Critical Environmental Concern (Mormon Mesa ACEC), protects habitat of the Desert tortoise, an endangered species.
-The Delamar Mountains Wilderness Area encompasses a portion of the Mormon Mesa Desert Tortoise ACEC.
-The ACEC is composed primarily of creosote-bursage scrub and mixed Mojave shrub plant communities.
+The 149000 acres Mormon Mesa Desert Tortoise Area of Critical Environmental Concern (ACEC) protects the habitat of the desert tortoise, an endangered species.
+The Delamar Mountains Wilderness Area encompasses a portion of the ACEC.
+The area is composed primarily of creosote-bursage scrub and mixed Mojave shrub plant communities.

 Double Negative by Michael Heizer

-Double Negative, the Land art sculpture created by renowned contemporary artist Michael Heizer in 1969, is located on an edge of Mormon Mesa, near Overton.
-It was donated by art collector and pioneer art gallerist Virginia Dwan to the Los Angeles Museum of Contemporary Art (MOCA), and is accessible to the public.
+Double Negative, a piece of land art created by renowned contemporary artist Michael Heizer in 1969, is located on the eastern edge of Mormon Mesa.
+It is owned by the Los Angeles Museum of Contemporary Art and is accessible to the public.